August von Voit

-Richard Jakob August von Voit (17 February 1801 in Wassertrüdingen – 12 December 1870 in Munich) was a German architect specializing in glass and iron structures.
+Richard Jakob August von Voit (17 February 1801 – 12 December 1870) was a German architect specializing in glass and iron structures.

 Notable projects

 Voit designed the city hall of Annweiler am Trifels (Rhineland-Palatinate) and the Fruchthalle (Kaiserslautern) in Rhineland-Palatinate.
 He also designed two synagogues, one in Kirchheimbolanden in 1834, and another in Speyer in 1837.
 Von Voit also created the neo-Romanesque facade on St. Anna's, Lehel, which was destroyed during the war.

 1846–1853 – Neue Pinakothek

 The Neue Pinakothek Art Museum was commissioned by Ludwig I of Bavaria and designed by Von Voit and Friedrich von Gärtner.
 The design of the structure was calculated to reinforce the similarity between the older and newer museums.
 As part of the design, Von Voit commissioned Wilhelm von Kaulbach to show the achievements of German art in mural form.

 The building as originally designed was demolished in 1950 and rebuilt in 1967.